 With 20mm EXPOL EPS foam-backing, and the option of Graphite EPS, you enjoy increased insulation.
 The range of temperature variation inside the building is greatly reduced.
 Stay cooler in the Summer, and warmer in the Winter.
 This leads to significant energy cost savings and environmental benefits; see both a reduction in carbon footprint, and lower power consumption inside the home.

 The result is a more comfortable home to live in, and lower energy bills.
+(We like staying comfy and hate bills as much as you do!)

 When installed under the New Zealand Building Code, Vinyl Cladding is a huge improvement to the insulation of a home.